 Until recently, the availability and functionality of onsite retargeting countdown timers were limited, only available on certain message templates.
 Advanced editors now include the countdown timer as a drag and drop element that can be added to any message, popup or banner.

-Falling conversion rates increase the need to leverage urgency and CRO in ecommerce to increase sales.
+The global phenomenon of falling conversion rates increases the need to leverage urgency and CRO in ecommerce, necessary to increase sales.
 The role of onsite retargeting for CRO is essential to these efforts with features that target our most primitive of instincts.
 The goal should be to envoke the fear of missing out associated with Scarcity, ultimately creating a sense of urgency.

 As one of the leaders in Onsite retargeting, OptiMonk listened to and answered consumer demand accordingly, innovating to provide a flexible countdown timer element within its innovative editor that can be positioned on any onsite retargeting message, just drag and drop into position.
 The above example could have any text, be any offer for any event, ideal to increase the sense of excitement leading up to an event for example.
 In the case above the social sharing element is also included, ideal to assist the campaign to go viral and create a buzz around the offer.